mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 ### Via the IAM API

-To get an authentication token, pass the user name and password of a `superuser` in the body of a request to the `/auth/login` endpoint of the [Identity and Access Management Service API](/1.11/security/ent/iam-api/).
+To get an authentication token, pass the user name and password of a `superuser` in the body of an request to the `/auth/login` endpoint of the [Identity and Access Management Service API](/1.11/security/ent/iam-api/).
 It returns an authentication token as shown below.

 ```json
 {